linhphan0108/NAB_Android_Technical_Challenge_Test/README.md

 How did you integrate HTTPS and SSL? see [RemoteModule#provideOkHttpClient](https://github.com/linhphan0108/NAB_Android_Technical_Challenge_Test/blob/master/data/src/main/java/com/linhphan/data/di/RemoteModule.kt)

+## Other security technique
+1. preventing rooted devices from using the app.

+2. Enabling proguard

 ## Theme structure supports night mode
 Dark theme is available in Android 10 (API level 29) and higher.
 It has many benefits: